 Produced by Fifth Third's Investment Management Group

 The global economy continues to experience an economic slowdown in response to the pressures spurred by the disruptions from Russia’s invasion of Ukraine, high inflation, geopolitical uncertainties domestically and abroad, recent bank failures, and increasingly restrictive monetary policy from the United States and the Eurozone’s central banks.
-Inflation in many developed nations and growth concerns have kept investors on edge.
-The most recent domestic Consumer Price Index (CPI) report, detailing January’s inflation, illustrated year-over-year inflation at 6.4%, well above the U.S. Federal Reserve’s 2.00% mandate and 20 basis points higher than market expectations.
-The Eurozone has similar inflationary pressures, with headline year-over-year inflation at 8.6% in January.
+Global banking stresses, inflation in many developed nations, and growth concerns have kept investors on edge.

 Geopolitical turmoil, lingering COVID-19 economic restrictions, supply chain bottlenecks, restrictive central bank policy actions, and inflation measures are topics that the Investment Management Group is monitoring.

-The European Central Bank (ECB) also met in early February and increased rates by 50 basis points.
-In their subsequent press release it was noted that their aim is to have policies “that are sufficiently restrictive to ensure a timely return of inflation to its 2% medium-term target.”
+The European Central Bank (ECB) last met in March and increased rates by 50 basis points.
+In their subsequent press release it was noted the increase was done “… to ensure the timely return of inflation to the 2.0% medium-term target.”
 As of the end of April, Markets are also expecting another 25 basis point increase when the ECB meets again, with additional hikes in the second half of 2023.

-Looking at performance, the S&P 500 Index fell 2.5% in February.
-The blue-chip Dow Jones Industrial Average fell by 3.9%.
-The tech heavy NASDAQ Composite fell by 1.0%.
-International stocks were also lower with the MSCI All Country World Index of developing and developed market stocks down 2.8% in February.
-The MSCI Emerging Market Index fell by 6.5% in February.
-The MSCI EAFE Index of developed international equities was down 2.1% in February.
+The S&P 500 Index rose by 1.6% in April.
+The blue-chip Dow Jones Industrial Average rose by 2.6%.
+The tech heavy NASDAQ Composite rose by 0.1%.
+International stocks were mixed with the MSCI All Country World Index of developing and developed market stocks up by 1.5% in April.
+The MSCI Emerging Market Index fell by 1.1% in April.
+The MSCI EAFE Index of developed international equities was up by 2.8% in April.

-Mortgage Rates moved higher in February as the Freddie Mac 30-year Primary Mortgage Market Survey rose to 6.43% on April 27th up 11 basis points from January 19th to February 23rd up to 6.50%
+Mortgage Rates moved higher in April as the Freddie Mac 30-year Primary Mortgage Market Survey rose to 6.43% on April 27th up 11 basis points from March 30th.

-Finally, the war in Ukraine continues to weigh on investors due to the impacts from energy and supply disruptions.
+However, the recent stresses on the global financial system, persistent inflation domestically and abroad, and geopolitical tensions are weighing on investor sentiment.
 On balance, the head-and-tail winds currently at play suggest there is a potential path for global economic growth, albeit at a much slower than initially expected pace.